Zaharid/virus_simulation/doc/doc.md

 ### Policy choices

-The simulation allows to estimate the effects of policies that influence the disease propagation and are implemented as a response to various events.
+The simulation allows to estimate the effects of policies that influence the disease propagation and are implemented and shut down as a response to various events.

-Specifically policies can be triggered as a response of agents in a given state (for example Detected cases, Severe patients that need hospitalization or Dead agents) exceeding (or, alternatively, falling short of) a threshold set by the user.
+Specifically policies can be triggered on a specific day or, alternatively, when a specified number of agents reaches a given state either exceeds or falls below a threshold set by the user.

+Optionally policies can also be cancelled, either after having been applied for a certain duration, or when a certain event is met.

+The *Make policy recurrent* option causes the policy to be scheduled again after it has been shut down.
+It will become enacted when it's trigger condition is met.

+Several policies, including of the same kind can be in effect concurrently.

 The policies are configurable through the set policies menu <a class="anchor-link" data-target="#policy-collapse" href="#policy-lead">Set policies menu</a>.
 The currently